endomain/tcrd-similar-targets-1/README.md

 R workspace file, containing `all_tcrd` data frame for our analysis.
 This data frame can be generated from `Step1_SQL_query_matrix_builder.R` file on any computer with a local instance of Pharos/TCRD database installed on MySQL.
 SQL data dump is available from:  (http://juniper.health.unm.edu/tcrd/download/tcrd_v4.4.2.sql.gz)

+IDG family based data sets have been compiled and is made available in the folder `individual_class`.

 ------------

 ## Code Description: